Best Buy 1Q comparable sales jump, shares up

-NEW YORK, May 24 (Reuters) - Best Buy Co Inc, the No. 1 U.S. consumer electronics retailer, reported a forecast beating rise in same-store sales in the first quarter, helped by strong customer demand, sending its shares up 2 percent in premarket trade.
+NEW YORK, May 24 (Reuters) - Best Buy Co Inc, the No.1 U.S. consumer electronics retailer, posted a forecast-beating jump in quarterly comparable sales and earnings on Thursday, but online sales growth decelerated and shares dipped in pre-market trading.

 Continue Reading Below

-The retailer said same-store sales, or stores open at least a year, rose 7.1 percent in the first quarter ended May 5 versus estimates of a 2.9-percent rise.
+Best Buy's sales at established stores rose 7.1 percent in the first quarter ended May 5, handily beating analysts' average expectation for a 2.9-percent increase, according to Consensus Metrix.

+Domestic online comparable sales growth slowed to 12 percent growth in the U.S. from a year ago, compared to 22.5 percent growth.

+Overall sales growth was aided by strong consumer demand and better product innovation.
+Best Buy did not immediately provide details on factors driving the slowdown in online sales.

+The company's investments in price-matching, faster delivery, improving the search function on its website and better customer service to draw shoppers to its stores and website have weighed on profitability.

+Non-GAAP operating income as a percentage of revenue was down slightly from a year ago; so was the domestic gross profit rate, driven primarily by rate pressure in the mobile phones category and a legal settlement.

-The Richfield, Minnesota-based company's net income rose to $208 million, or 72 cents per share, in the quarter, from $188 million, or 60 cents per share, a year earlier.
+Best Buy's net income rose to $208 million, or 72 cents per share, in the quarter, from $188 million, or 60 cents per share, a year earlier.

-Analysts had expected earnings of 74 cents per share, according to Thomson Reuters I/B/E/S.
+Excluding items, earnings were 82 cents per share.
+Analysts had expected earnings per share of 74 cents, according to Thomson Reuters I/B/E/S.

 The company's revenue rose to $9.10 billion, beating estimates of $8.74 billion.